Skip to main content

 How long does parameter optimization take?

 Runtime depends on how many combinations you request and how fast TradingView completes each backtest for your account tier.
-As a rough mental model from the FAQ copy on the landing page, around one hundred combinations might land in the five-to-fifteen-minute neighborhood for many users, with faster plans improving throughput.
+As a rough mental model, around one hundred combinations lands in the five-to-fifteen-minute neighborhood for many users, with faster plans improving throughput.
+I've had a 50-combo run complete in under three minutes on a Premium tier.